atyryshkina/algorithm-performance-analysis/howto2.md

 * analysis type selection
 * other analysis parameters

-There are also some important attributes, that are not immediately available in the dataset.
-For instance, the complexity of bwa mem is O(reference size \* input file size), so this is a very important attribute.
-However, this product is not a variable of the bwa mem dataset, but can be calculated and added.
-Just to note, in the Galaxy dataset, if the reference genome *name* is provided then the reference genome *size* is not provided.
-This is because the method in which the attributes were tracked.

 Instead of hand selecting parameters for each tool, we made a filter for the computer to do the pruning.
 It is a simple filter that removes any labels or identification numbers that might be present.

-The parameters are screened for usefulness in the following way:
+The parameters are screened in the following way:

 1. Remove universally unuseful parameters such as:
   - \__workflow_invocation_uuid__